aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 .mod/two.mod:
 [...]
 ~~~
-The script needs to be aware of anchor files, the `MODDIR`, and all
-possible extensions for the source files.
-We now consider all
+In the following, we consider all types of dependency rules one by
-dependencies one by one.
-To keep our sanity, we will assume that all
+one.
+To keep our sanity, we will assume that all relevant lines
-relevant lines (`MODULE`, `SUBMODULE`, `USE`) do not have
+(`MODULE`, `SUBMODULE`, `USE`) do not have continuations, or that the
-continuations, or that the continuations occur after the important
+continuations occur after the important information (the name of the
-information (the name of the module, for instance) has been given
+module, for instance) has been given already.
-already.
-In the following, we examine the dependencies one by one.

 ### Rule 1: the anchor of a source file depends on the mod files of its modules

 The first set of dependencies are those related to the generation of
 `.mod` files.
-A file `file.f90` may contain several modules `a`,
+A file `file.f90` may contain several modules `foo`,
-`b`,...
-We must make the anchor file for the source `file.anc` depend
+`bar`,...
+We must make the anchor file for the source `file.anc`
-on all the module files created by it: `a.mod`, `b.mod`,... and then
+depend on all the module files created by it: `foo.mod`,
-give empty rules for each of the `.mod` files to prevent errors when
+`bar.mod`,... and then give empty rules for each of the `.mod` files
-these do not exist.
+to prevent errors when these files do not exist.

 According to the
 [Fortran standard](http://isotc.iso.org/livelink/livelink?func=ll&objId=19442438&objAction=Open),